HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/logstash_opensearch.md

 ### Results

-- DX endgame results analysis in OpenSearch improved by 50%.
+- DX performance results analysis in OpenSearch improved by 50%.
 - Efforts for debugging the logs for root cause analysis were reduced.

 ## Conclusion